MexrlDev/MexrlDev/README.md

 # What I do
 I take on random projects because I enjoy building things.
-I make themes, homebrew apps when I can, and quick tools to solve problems.
+I make themes, homebrew apps when I can, and deep script tester to solve problems.

 ---